GabrielPelletier/open_science_metrics_tools/_steps/pub_12.md

 ---
-title: Allometry in the corpus callosum in neonates: Sexual dimorphism.
+title: "Allometry in the corpus callosum in neonates: Sexual dimorphism."
 date: 2022-06-21 00:00:00 -0700
 enddate:
 ---